daedalus/bgp-test-framework/README.md

-# BGPv4 Adversarial Test Framework
+# BGP Adversarial Test Framework

 A comprehensive adversarial testing framework for BGP v1 to v4 implementations based on RFC specifications.